Session 9: Vertical integration

 Unforeseen labor issues

 If a union firm vertically integrates with either a supplier or a distributor that is non-union, it could face a greater risk of the acquired firm also becoming a unionized unit.
 Or if a non-union firm vertically integrates with a union supplier or distributor, the chances of itself becoming unionized is increased.

 In any case where a parent company is vertically integrated with a union suppler, there could be a strong cost-reduction incentive to close down the supplier and outsource the service.
 This in fact has been the trend in the airline industry where outsourcing maintenance to lower cost overseas shops has soared.

 Loss of continuing focus on the originating business

 Through specialization, some companies are so good at what they do they almost remove themselves from competition.
 A vertical merger could upset the chemistry of a special operating focus.
 Here are some overall risks to look out for

-from the Starting My Own Business course.
+from the Starting a Business course.

 If you are acquiring a commodity type product, not having lowest costs

 If you acquire a commodity business, you will need to be assured that you will have the lowest cost among all competitors.
 Otherwise you will be competing in a market where price is everything and you'll be "only as smart as your dumbest competitor."